- Addressing the cost of living

 Volunteering can provide the chance to meet new people, share knowledge and experience and learn new skills, while giving something back to the community.

-There are many different volunteering opportunities available across the Department of Human Services (DHS), including in the areas of disability services, domiciliary care and women's information service.
+There are many different volunteering opportunities available across the Department of Human Services (DHS).
 Take a look at the list below to see what's available.